 OVER THE AIR

-The Dutchmen, who were picked third in the CAA preseason poll, were ranked 105th at KenPom.com as of early this morning.
-The Blue Hens, who were picked seventh, were ranked 236th at KenPom.com as of early this morning.
+The Dutchmen, who were picked fourth in the CAA preseason poll, were ranked 167th at KenPom.com as of early this morning.
+The Blue Hens, who were picked seventh, were ranked 241st at KenPom.com as of early this morning.

-According to KenPom.com, the Dutchmen rank first in the CAA in offensive efficiency (111.2) and third in defensive efficiency (104.6).
-The Blue Hens rank fifth in the CAA in offensive efficiency (105.1) and ninth in defensive efficiency (111.4).
+According to the efficiency rankings at KenPom.com the Dutchmen rank fourth in the CAA in conference-only offensive efficiency (112.5) and ninth in conference-only defensive efficiency (112.7).
+The Blue Hens rank ninth in the CAA in conference-only offensive efficiency (105.0) and fourth in conference-only defensive efficiency (107.7).

-KenPom.com predicts an 80-68 win by Hofstra.
-Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 12-point favorites as of early this morning.
-Hofstra is 10-2 against the spread this season.
+KenPom.com predicts a 78-70 win by Hofstra.
+Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 8.5-point favorites as of early this morning.
+Hofstra is 6-8 against the spread this season.

 ALL-TIME VS. DELAWARE

-Hofstra is 56-32 against Delaware in a series that began during the 1954-55 season.
-Delaware is Hofstra’s most common foe.
-The two schools were rivals in the East Coast Conference and the North Atlantic Conference/America East before heading to the CAA, along with Drexel and Towson, for the 2001-02 season.
+Hofstra is 54-32 against Delaware in a series that began during the 1954-55 season.
+The only other school Hofstra has faced as often is Drexel, whom it has also played 86 times.
+Hofstra and Delaware were rivals in the East Coast Conference and the North Atlantic Conference/America East before heading to the CAA, along with Drexel and Towson, for the 2001-02 season.

 THINGS YOU CAN SHOUT ON TWITTER IF CALLS GO DO NOT GO HOFSTRA’S WAY

 Wilmington Blue Rocks bias!
 (The longtime Single-A affiliate of the Kansas City Royals plays in Delaware)